 “That’s not the kind of writing I want to do, and that’s not the kind of relationship I want to have with my clients.
 I found nDash, and they made sense,” she said.

 Writing is work.
-Outlining, researching, writing, and editing takes time, requiring communication expertise.
+Outlining, researching, writing, and editing takes time and requires communication expertise.

 “When I came upon nDash, I found I could work with clients and get the rates I’m used to charging because they understand the value,” Hooker Kidd said.